Warford, Reggie(born: September 15, 1954 - died: May 2022)

 Born in Drakesboro, KY, Reggie Warford became the first African American basketball player to graduate from the University of Kentucky.
 He was a 6'1" guard who played in 50 games from 1972 to 1976, scoring 206 total points by the end of his college career.
 Warford went on to become an assistant coach at Pitt, Iowa State and Long Beach State, and also was head coach of the Harlem Globetrotters in 2003.
 While at Pitt in 1986, Warford sued the Lexington Herald-Leader newspaper, claiming that it had defamed him in an article about improper recruiting offers in college basketball, specifically in reference to Steve Miller, a forward from Henry Clay High School in Lexington, KY.
 An article published October 28, 1985, quoted Miller as saying that Warford told him he would get a raise if he signed Miller and that Miller "would benefit from that raise also."
 The law suit was settled out of court in 1991.
-For more see articles related to the case in the Lexington Herald-Leader, from 1986-1991.
+Reggie Warford died in May of 2022.